streamingfast/hivemapper-fleet-management/README.md

 ## Token Splits

-To set the token split for a driver's account, go to the fleet dashboard view of the [Hivemapper Explorer](https://hivemapper.com/explorer).
-In the right column, you'll find the the current token split for each driver.
-Click into the text box for the driver you'd like to change, and enter the amount that you'd like them to keep.
+To set the token split for a member's account, go to the fleet dashboard view of the [Hivemapper Explorer](https://hivemapper.com/explorer).
+In the right column, you'll find the the current token split for each member.
+Click into the text box for the member you'd like to change, and enter the amount that you'd like them to keep.
 You'll see at the top of this column that this split is denoted as DRIVER / OWNER.

-For example, a token split of 0 will send all earned HONEY to your fleet owner account, while a token split of 25 will send 25% of earned HONEY to the driver and 75% to your fleet owner account.
+For example, a token split of 0 will send all earned HONEY to your fleet owner account, while a token split of 25 will send 25% of earned HONEY to the member and 75% to your fleet owner account.
 You can input any whole number between 0 and 100, inclusively.

 This value can be edited at any time, and will be applicable as of the next payout period.

 <img src="images/Fleet-UI/8.png">

-Each driver will be able to see the value set for the token split within the Hivemapper mobile application.
+Each member will be able to see the value set for the token split within the Hivemapper mobile application.

 <img src="images/Phone-Driver/1-phone-d-locked-tokensplit.PNG" height="400px">

 ## Access Control List

 The Access Control List (ACL) is a list of Solana addresses that you'd like to grant access to connect to any dashcams within your fleet that you'd like to lock access to.
-The main reason for locking access would be for ensuring that a driver does not use their own account to earn HONEY rewards while using your dashcam, as well as to deter theft (as a thief would not be able to use a locked dashcam).
+The main reason for locking access would be for ensuring that a member does not use their own account to earn HONEY rewards while using your dashcam, as well as to deter theft (as a thief would not be able to use a locked dashcam).

 > **Note**
 > When adding an ACL to a camera, you will require a live cellular connection, as well as the WiFi connection to the camera.